jonkarrer/tindi/README.md

 # Tindi

-A library of easy to use technical stock chart indicators.
+A zero dependency library of easy to use technical stock chart indicators.

 ## Installation